ParaFoxy-xto/Openfire/README.md

 Can't add users to chatroom, a User can only be "occupant" if it's online and manually joined the chatroom( can be whitelisted)
 Can't send indivdual messages, only broadcast to all members

+## Running Spring application

+Clone the repo and open on IDE, or do Maven Build up

+Run the application

+Change the URL address to the local machine ip address

+It will only send and return the headers to/from the Openfire Rest Api.